mynewsdesk/postman/README.md

 ## Options
 ### Authentication
-Build in support for authentication with Google apps.
-Set up your domain with the `GOOGLE_APPS_DOMAIN` environment variable.
-Remove the variable to disable authentication.
+Build in support for authentication with Google Oauth2.
+Set up your client id with the `GOOGLE_CLIENT_ID` environment variable and client secret with the `GOOGLE_CLIENT_SECRET`.
+Remove the `GOOGLE_CLIENT_ID` variable to disable authentication.

-The app uses [Omniauth](https://github.com/intridea/omniauth) for authentication so it can easily be replaced/combined with other providers than the provided Google Apps solution.
+The app uses [Omniauth](https://github.com/intridea/omniauth) for authentication so it can easily be replaced/combined with other providers than the provided Google Oauth2 solution.

 ### Custom attributes
 Show your custom Sendgrid arguments by setting the `CUSTOM_EVENT_ATTRIBUTES` environment variable with a comma separated list of attributes.